03 April 2011

 PyObjectTemporary

-hands the existing reference over and releases only in case of exceptions.When unpacking variable in for loops, the value from the iterator may be directly assigned, if it’s to a variable.
+hands the existing reference over and releases only in case of exceptions.pass

 statements are removed before the code generation stage.
-This makes it easier to achieve and decide empty branches.There is now a global variable class per module.
-It appears that it is indeed faster to roll out a class per module accessing the
+This makes it easier to achieve and decide empty branches.module *

-, which is quite disappointing from the C++ compiler.Also
+, which is quite disappointing from the C++ compiler.MAKE_LIST

 have gained special cases for the 0 arguments case.
-Even when the size of the variadic template parameters should be known to the compiler, it seems, it wasn’t eliminating the branch, so this was a speedup measured with valgrind.Empty tried branches are now replaced when possible with
+Even when the size of the variadic template parameters should be known to the compiler, it seems, it wasn’t eliminating the branch, so this was a speedup measured with valgrind.try

 /except